hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 #### Configuring Address List

 Address List is the initial list of cluster addresses to which the client will connect.
-The client uses this list to find an alive node.
-Although it may be enough to give only one address of a node in the cluster (since all nodes communicate with each other), it is recommended that you give the addresses for all the nodes.
+The client uses this list to find an alive member.
+Although it may be enough to give only one address of a member in the cluster (since all members communicate with each other), it is recommended that you give the addresses for all the members.

 **Declarative**: